Skip to main content

 5. Media Mentions

-The UNO Center for Public Affairs Research was featured in over 100 stories in 2024 across numerous media outlets.
-Stories are organized by topic below.
+The UNO Center for Public Affairs Research was featured in over 50 stories in 2025 across numerous media outlets.
+View all of the stories, plus archives of the 2024 and 2023 stories CPAR has been featured in.

 photo of director Josie Schafer during interview for KETV NewsWatch 7